 Burundi's civil society and media organizations were among the first targets of the government repression in 2015.
 The government suspended or closed most independent human rights organizations and media outlets and drove them into exile.
 Despite promises by President Ndayishimiye to normalize relations with the media in 2021, the Burundian government continues to view the press and human rights work with suspicion, and severe restrictions on human rights, including the right to freedom of expression, remain in place.
+In July 2023, the UN Human Rights Committee expressed concern about the prosecution of Floriane Irangabiye and called for an end to the misuse of Article 611 of the Penal Code to criminalize freedom of expression.

 Most independent human rights organizations have been unable to resume their activities in Burundi, especially as the Burundian authorities have issued arrest warrants for many of their leading activists, who live in exile.
-On 14 February, five human rights defenders, Sonia Ndikumasabo, president, and Marie Emerusabe, general coordinator, of Assocation of Women Lawyers in Burundi (Association des femmes juristes du Burundi, AFJB), Audace Havyarimana, legal representative, Sylvana Inamahoro, executive director, Prosper Runyange, land project coordinator, of Association for Peace and Promotion of Human Rights in Burundi (Association pour la paix et la promotion des droits de l'Homme, APDH) were arrested and accused of rebellion and of undermining internal state security and the functioning of public finances.
-The charges appear to relate to their relationship with an international organization abroad and the funding they have received from this organization.
-12 human rights defenders and journalists were among a group of 34 people sentenced to life in prison in absentia in June 2020 on accusations of involvement in an attempted coup in May 2015; the Supreme Court judgment was not made public until February 2021.
+On 14 February, five human rights defenders, Sonia Ndikumasabo, president, and Marie Emerusabe, general coordinator, of Association of Women Lawyers in Burundi (Association des femmes juristes du Burundi, AFJB), Audace Havyarimana, legal representative, Sylvana Inamahoro, executive director, Prosper Runyange, land project coordinator, of Association for Peace and Promotion of Human Rights in Burundi (Association pour la paix et la promotion des droits de l'Homme, APDH) were arrested and accused of rebellion and of undermining internal state security and the functioning of public finances.
+The charges appeared to relate to their relationship with an international organization abroad and the funding they have received from this organization.
+They were released on 28 April.
+Twelve human rights defenders and journalists were among a group of 34 people sentenced to life in prison in absentia in June 2020 on accusations of involvement in an attempted coup in May 2015; the Supreme Court judgment was not made public until February 2021.